StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 	* Change the "account\_id" parameter value from "foo" to "bar".
 	* Append `-rdf-xlsx="../tests/sample_files/sample_rdf.xlsx"` to the command.
 6. Inspect the created AIP at "./tests/sample\_files/bar" and its METS files.
-	* Inspect the source Excel file and compare its data to that in the ".mets.xml" file.
+	* Inspect the source .xlsx file and compare its data to that in the ".mets.xml" file.
 7. Delete the following temporary AIP and hot-folder paths:
 	* "./tests/sample\_files/foo".
 	* "./tests/sample\_files/bar".